zn-har/ProcrastiList/README.md

 - Member 2: Muhammed Answar CK - Cusat,SOE

 ### Project Description
-our project helps people who love to procrastinate by messing up with their daily Tasks
+our project helps people who love to procrastinate by messing up with their daily Tasks and suggesting them to watch new movies or series

 ### The Problem (that doesn't exist)
 The people who loves to Procastinate fear of deadlines